ashwinpra/attendance-application/README.md

 ## TODO:
 - [ ] Prevent going back after login/save the state
 - [ ] Test if attendance + storage is working
+- [ ] Dont allow giving/taking attendance if location is not on - optional
 - [ ] Store attendance in record
 - [ ] Fetch student attendance record and display
 - [ ] Admin Home glitch